DavidJCobb/pokeemerald/lu-docs/research/the battle system/battle execution flow.md

 #### `HandleTurnActionSelectionState`
 Each battler must select an action.
 Once all battlers have selected an action, we advance to `SetActionsAndBattlersTurnOrder`.
 We track the number of battlers who have selected an action in `gBattleCommunication[ACTIONS_CONFIRMED_COUNT]`, comparing it to `gBattlersCount`.

+This function coordinates the entire process of a battler committing to an action, [emitting][link-battle-controller-emit] the appropriate messages to the battler's [battle controller][link-battle-controller] and dealing with the replies.

 The overall action states are:

 <table>